bheisig/i-doit-cli/README.md

 ##  First Steps

-This script caches a lot locally to give you the best user experience.
+This app caches a lot locally to give you the best user experience.
 Run the `init` command:

 ~~~ {.bash}
 idoit init